DLTPose: 6DoF Pose Estimation From Accurate Dense Surface Point Estimates: Evaluation

 \subsection{Implementation}

 Prior to training, RGB images are normalized to the range [0,1].
-Segmented depth maps are independently normalized using their local minima and maxima to ensure consistent depth scaling across different scenes.
+Segmented depth maps are independently normalized using their minima and maxima to ensure consistent depth scaling across different scenes.
 Instead of computing radial distances directly from the depth field, radial maps are derived from the transformed object mesh and keypoints, ensuring consistency in distance estimation.
-These radial maps are expressed in decimeter units, as all LM, LM-O and YCB-V objects have a maximum diameter of 1.5 decimeters, allowing the network to operate within a stable numerical range and improving prediction accuracy~\cite{Wu}.
+For asymmetric objects, object frame keypoints are chosen automatically using KeyGNet, whereas for symmetric objects, keypoints are chosen semi-automatically using the algorithm described in Sec.~\ref{sec:Symmetric Keypoints}.
+These radial maps are expressed in decimeter units, allowing the network to operate within a stable numerical range which improves accuracy~\cite{Wu}.

 For optimization, we use the Adam optimizer~\cite{adam} with an initial learning rate of 1e-3, following the loss functions in Eqs.~\eqref{eq:l_r}--\eqref{eq:l_sc}.
 The learning rate is dynamically adjusted using a Reduce-on-Plateau strategy, where it is reduced by a factor of 0.1 upon stagnation.
 The method is implemented in PyTorch~\cite{pytorch}, with each object being trained on a separate model for 200-250 epochs, using a batch size of 32.